deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 She summoned a weak smile for him.
 "Hey."

 "God, Ava, I'm sorry." he sat down next to her and engulfed her shoulders in his right arm, skin like a furnace against hers.
-"You're right, I didn't have a thought process there, I just…I didn't think about you at all, did I?"
+"You're right, I didn't have a thought process there, I just...I didn't think about you at all, did I?"

 She rubbed her eyes, and nuzzled into him.
-"I love you," she said. "but you can't just…I'm not a videogame, Adam.
+"I love you," she said. "but you can't just...I'm not a videogame, Adam.
 You can't just load me up and carry on from where you left off, you know?
 It's been a year.
 A *year*, Adam.
 And then you come back and pencil me in for the weekends?"

-"I know, I…I'm sorry."
+"I know, I...I'm sorry."

 "And I'm sorry too.
-I shouldn't have called you that, but…" she sighed.
+I shouldn't have called you that, but..." she sighed.
 "Look, can we put it behind us and salvage the second week of this break?
 Just you and me, every day all day until you have to go back?"

 He hesitated, and her heart sank.
-"I…Baby, I wish I could promise that." he said.
+"I...Baby, I wish I could promise that." he said.
 "But I wasn't kidding about it being maybe dangerous."

-"…Fine."
+"...Fine."
 She declared.
 "Fine.
 What *can* you promise?"

-"I, uh…what would you like?"
+"I, uh...what would you like?"

 "What I'd *like* is-" she stopped herself, and moderated herself.
-"Look, just…wake me up before you head out.
+"Look, just...wake me up before you head out.
 Talk to me.
 Involve me.
 Get back here as early as you can and *spend time* with me!
 Hell, you're fresh in the morning?
 Get some of that exercise in right here in this bed!
 And if you have to control what you eat, can we at least eat together?"

-"…I can do all of that." he said.
+"...I can do all of that." he said.

 "Good."

-"So, um…where were we, before…?"
+"So, um...where were we, before...?"

 "Forget it, *cabròn*." she told him.
 "You killed *that* mood stone dead, you've got a lot of cuddling to do before we're back there again."